friendly/vcdExtra/docs/news/index.md

-CMHtest() because they do not contribute to the test statistics o Use the generalized Moore-Penrose inverse from MASS in CMHtest() such that it can work when the variance matrix is singular. o Converted the package to use roxygen documentation. o Added `CrabSatellites` data from {countreg} b/c that’s still not available on CRAN o Moved `grid` from `Depends:` to `Imports:`
+CMHtest() because they do not contribute to the test statistics o Use the generalized Moore-Penrose inverse from MASS in CMHtest() such that it can work when the variance matrix is singular. o Converted the package to use roxygen documentation via {rd2roxygen}.
+UGH! o Added `CrabSatellites` data from {countreg} b/c that’s still not available on CRAN o Moved `grid` from `Depends:` to `Imports:` o Now use markdown in package documentation for easier maintenance, via {roxygen2md}

 ## Version 0.8-6 (2025-07-23)